top of page

 0

-The crypto market moves quickly.
-Thousands of new projects launch every year, but only a small percentage survive long enough to create real value.
-Whether you invest for the long term or trade short term, knowing how to analyze altcoins properly helps you avoid hype-driven traps and focus on projects with genuine potential.
+Whether you invest long term or trade short term, proper altcoin research helps you avoid hype-driven traps and focus on projects with genuine potential.

-At Pacific Ledger, our crypto portfolio is held in Wealthsimple, where fees are lower than most exchanges.
+At Pacific Ledger, our crypto portfolio is held in Wealthsimple, where fees are lower than most traditional exchanges.

-Start by filtering out obvious red flags:
+Start by eliminating obvious red flags:

 • Is the team public or fully anonymous?

-• Does the project fit a growing narrative (AI, DePIN, RWA, Gaming, etc.)?
+• Does the project fit a growing narrative (AI, DePIN, RWA, gaming, etc.)?

 Ask the core questions: